 The Department of Philosophy is committed to the ideals of a liberal education and understands the study of Philosophy as essential to such a noble endeavor.
-The courses offered by the Department allow its students to develop the logical and critical skills needed to read intelligently and to think clearly, to learn how Philosophy developed over the centuries, and to appreciate the contributions of the great philosophers to western culture.
+The courses offered by the Department allow its students to develop the logical and critical skills needed to read intelligently and to think clearly, to learn how Philosophy developed over the centuries, and to appreciate the contributions of the great philosophers to Western culture.
 The study of Philosophy reveals the complexity of reality and the difficulty of the problems to be faced in the search for truth.

 Graduates with a major in Philosophy from Stonehill have become college presidents and vice-presidents, academic deans, professors, judges, lawyers, priests, business persons, and authors.
 Some have become directors of personnel, others political and social analysts; still others have entered government service and politics.
 Liberally educated persons are ready to move in many directions.
-But more than preparing students for a career, a major in Philosophy prepares them for life and a lifelong pursuit of wisdom.
+But more than preparing students for a career, a major in Philosophy prepares them for life and a life-long pursuit of wisdom.

-Students choose one of two tracks to fulfill the major in Philosophy.
-Each track requires ten courses beyond the General Education requirement, GP 100.
-Also, if the student chooses to fulfill the moral reasoning requirement by taking a course in the Philosophy Department, this course will count towards the 10 courses for the major.
+The major in Philosophy requires ten courses beyond the General Education requirement, GP 100 or GP 140.
+Also, if the student chooses to fulfill the moral inquiry requirement by taking a course in the Philosophy department, this course will count towards the 10 courses for the major.